 In the Community

 Advisory committees oversee and provide direction for the project.
 Committee members' expertise reflects diverse professional backgrounds, including minority-owned firms, advocacy groups, workforce development organizations, industry associations and community-based organizations.
-Some members are leaders and volunteers with strong ties to historic Albina and a wide array of civic and community interests.
-All members have a strong record of advocating for people, particularly people of color and other diverse groups.
+Many members are leaders and volunteers with strong ties to historic Albina, have a wide array of civic and community interests, and strong records of advocating for people, particularly people of color and other diverse groups.

 We welcome community members and invite them to comment at the beginning of the meetings for the following committees.

 Historic Albina Advisory Board

 The purpose of the Historic Albina Advisory Board is to elevate voices in the Black community to ensure that project outcomes reflect community interests and values, and that historic Albina directly benefits from the investments of this project.
 ODOT's Urban Mobility Office formed the Board in December 2020 based on the project's values and feedback from the community, including the project's former Community Advisory Committee (sunset in August 2020).

 The Board brings community perspectives into the project's decision-making process concerning elements that most directly support community connections, urban design, and wealth generation in the Black and historic Albina community.
 Areas of advice and recommendations include the following: